douglas-treadwell/gulp-java2typescript/README.md

 Cases Requiring Manual Intervention
 ---------------------------------
-* Classes which have annotation @JsonTypeInfo or inherit from a superclass with that annotation.
-  - A separate interface file can be created, or the original output modified, to include the type property parameter.
-(TypeScript merges interface definitions when they do not conflict.)
 * Classes which have annotation @JsonTypeName (although this could be supported trivially even in this simple tool).
-* Likely classes using other annotations.
+* Likely classes using other annotations (but @JsonTypeInfo is supported).
 * Classes with getters returning collection types not detected by this tool.

 Example Plugin Usage